finopsfoundation/framework/_pages/members/vendor-certification.md

           </div>
           <h3 class="mt-8 text-lg font-medium">FinOps Certified Platform</h3>
           <p class="mt-5 text-base">
-            Tier of technology providers that license and deliver a software product to help people successfully adopt cloud financial management practices aligned with the FinOps standards.
+            Tier of technology providers that license and deliver a software product, or are founders/maintainers of an open-source project, that helps people successfully adopt cloud financial management practices aligned with the FinOps standards.
           </p>
-          <a href="/members/finops-certified-platform/" class="btn">View vendors</a>
+          <a href="/members/finops-certified-platform/" class="btn">View partners</a>
         </div>
       </div>
     </div>